PabloGancharov/PabloGancharov.github.io/_posts/2018-11-24-changelog-kafka-experiment.markdown

 ---

-Add changelog and EventStreams to a legacy APP using Kafka and Debezium
+Adding change-log to a legacy APP using Kafka and Debezium (without modifying the codebase)

 ### Mission: